 Inventory - Raw construction materials (primarily shipping containers) are valued at the lower of cost (first-in, first-out method) or net realizable value.
 Finished goods and work-in-process inventories are valued at the lower of costs or net realizable value, using the specific identification method.
 As of December 31, 2016, inventory consisted principally of work-in-process inventory, which amounted to \$9,445.
-As of June 30, 2017, there was no inventory.
+As of September 30, 2017, the Company had no inventory.

 Goodwill - Goodwill represents the excess of reorganization value over fair-value of identified net assets upon emergence from bankruptcy.
 In accordance with the accounting guidance on goodwill, the Company performs its impairment test of goodwill at the reporting unit level each fiscal year, or more frequently if events or circumstances change that would more likely than not reduce the fair value of its reporting units below their carrying values.
 The Company first assesses qualitative factors to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount, including goodwill.
 If management concludes that it is more likely than not that the fair value of a reporting unit is less than its carrying amount, management conducts a two-step quantitative goodwill impairment test.
 The first step of the impairment test involves comparing the fair value of the applicable reporting unit with its carrying value.
 If the carrying amount of a reporting unit exceeds the reporting unit's fair value, management performs the second step of the goodwill impairment test.
 The second step of the goodwill impairment test involves comparing the implied fair value of the affected reporting unit's goodwill with the carrying value of that goodwill.
-The amount, by which the carrying value of the affected is implied fair value, if any, is recognized as an impairment loss.
+The amount, by which the carrying value of the goodwill exceeds its implied fair value, if any, is recognized as an impairment loss.
 The Company's evaluation of goodwill completed during the year ended December 31, 2016 resulted in no impairment losses.

-Intangible assets - Intangible assets represent the preliminary assets identified upon emergence from bankruptcy and consist of \$2,766,000 of proprietary knowledge and technology which is being amortized over 20 years and \$1,113,000 of customer contracts which is being amortized over 2.5 years.
-Intangible assets also include trademarks of \$28,820 which is being amortized over 5 years.
-The Company evaluated intangible assets for impairment during the year ended December 31, 2016, and determined that there are no impairment losses.
-The accumulated amortization as of June 30, 2017 amounted to \$584,941.
-The amortization expense for the six months and three months ended June 30, 2017 was \$293,191 and \$147,316, respectively.
+Intangible assets - Intangible assets represent the preliminary assets identified upon emergence from bankruptcy and consist of: \$2,766,000 of proprietary knowledge and technology which is being amortized over 20 years; \$1,113,000 of customer contracts which is being amortized over 2.5 years; and trademarks of \$28,820 which is being amortized over 5 years.
+The Company evaluated intangible assets for impairment during the year ended December 31, 2016 and determined that there were no impairment losses.
+The accumulated amortization as of September 30, 2017 amounted to \$732,257.
+The amortization expense for the nine months and three months ended September 30, 2017 was \$440,507 and \$147,316, respectively, and is included in general and administrative expenses on the accompanying condensed consolidated statements of operations.
+The amortization expense for the three months ended September 30, 2016 was \$145,875, and is included in general and administrative expenses on the accompanying condensed consolidated statements of operations.
 The estimated remaining amortization expense for the successive five years is as follows:

 For the year ending December 31,:

+Tor the year chang becomed 31,.

-2017 \$ 294,632
+2017 \$ 147,316

 2018 589,264

 2019 144,064

 2020 144,064

 2021 144,064

 Thereafter 2,006,791

-\$ 3,322,879
+\$ 3,175,563

-Fair value measurements - Financial instruments, including cash and cash equivalents, accounts receivable, accounts payable and accrued liabilities are carried at cost, which the Company believes approximates fair value due to the short-term nature of these instruments.
+Fair value measurements - Financial instruments, including cash and cash equivalents, accounts receivable, accounts payable and accrued liabilities, are carried at cost, which the Company believes approximates fair value due to the short-term nature of these instruments.